marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

 .. argv.c:495

-.. function:: int countargv(char *const *argv)
+.. function:: int countargv (char * const *argv)

   Return the number of elements in :samp:`{argv}`.
   Returns zero if :samp:`{argv}` is NULL.

 .. crc32.c:140

-.. function:: unsigned int crc32(const unsignedchar *buf,int len,unsigned intinit)
+.. function:: unsigned int crc32 (const unsigned char *buf,   int len, unsigned int init)

   Compute the 32-bit CRC of :samp:`{buf}` which has length :samp:`{len}`.
 The starting value is :samp:`{init}` ; this may be used to compute the CRC of